TasheikaW/DataByTW/README.md

 EDA involved exploring the climate change data to answer important questions such as:

 - Is there a noticeable trend in temperature over time?
-- How have CO2 emissions changed over the specified time period?
+- How have CO2 emissions changed over the specified period?
 - Is there a correlation between temperature and CO2 emissions?
 - Are there strong correlations between temperature, CO2 emissions, sea level rise, precipitation, humidity, and wind speed?